-The theme of crowning also evokes martyrdom.
-It also symbolizes an allocation in the Kingship of Christ, the same allocation which martyrs ($kl\bar{\imath}l\bar{a}$ d- $sahd\bar{\imath}t\bar{a}$) have, by their heroic and total decree to His Love and Resurrection.
+The theme of crowning evokes also martyrdom.
+It also symbolizes an allocation in the Kingship of Christ, the same allocation which martyrs ( $kl\bar{\imath}l\bar{a} \ d-sahd\bar{\imath}t\bar{a}$ ) have, by their heroic and total decree to His Love and Resurrection.
 As the epistle of James declares, "Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the Crown of Life that God has promised to those who love Him."
 (James 1: 12).
 The Church prays for the happiness and prosperity over the spouses but through the crowns that are placed on their heads, they are reminded of the condition of suffering and self-giving.
-The Bible tells us that we came to know the meaning of "love"
+The Bible tells us that we came to know the meaning of "love" when God sent His Son, Jesus Christ, to give Himself as an offering for our sins.
+Christ loves us so much that He died on the cross to save us.
+Thus, the essence of love is selfgiving.
+We give ourselves away for the other person, even if it means (and especially of us by His compassion."

-blood has been poured into our veins, and His voice into our ears, and His brightness into our eyes.
-All of Him has been mixed into all of us by His compassion, and since He loves His church very much, He did not give her the manna of her rival.
-He had living bread for her to eat.
-All of Him has been mixed into all of us by His compassion."
 EPHREM, Hymn on the Nativity, 21: 19.
-See K. McVey, Ehphrem the Syrian: Hymns.
-New York 1989, 177.
+See K. McVey, Ehphrem the Syrian: Hymns, New York 1989, 177.